 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-While there is no officially recommended melatonin dose, most people who take melatonin for sleep take between 1 and 5 milligrams 30 minutes before bedtime.
-Melatonin supplements are sold in doses that range from 200 micrograms to 20 milligrams.
+While there’s no officially recommended melatonin dose, most people who take melatonin for sleep take between 1 and 5 milligrams 30 minutes before bedtime.
+Melatonin products are sold in doses that range from 200 micrograms to 20 milligrams and come in a variety of forms:

 Melatonin Dosage for Older Adults